Skip to page content

 You have been diagnosed with a skin condition.
-This page explains how you can care for skin to stop it from becoming red and inflamed.
+This page explains how you can care for your skin to stop it from becoming red and inflamed.
 Good care of your skin will also reduce the risk of your skin becoming sore, raw or infected.

 The aim of skin care is to improve your quality of life by:

-• reducing the red sore areas
+• reducing the red sore areas.

-• helping to reduce the itch
+• helping to reduce the itch.

-• maintaining a healthy skin
+• maintaining a healthy skin.

 What can you do to help?

-• Keep your skin clean
+• Keep your skin clean.

-• Stop using soaps and bath products such as bubble baths and shower gels
+• Stop using soaps and bath products such as bubble baths and shower gels.

-• Keep your skin moisturised with the creams you have been prescribed
+• Keep your skin moisturised with the creams you have been prescribed.

 Step 1 - Hygiene

 Good hygiene is essential to helping your skin to stay healthy.
-You may find your skin is very dry and scaly or cracked or you may have moisture coming through the skin (exudate).
+You may find that your skin is very dry and scaly or cracked or you may have moisture coming through the skin (exudate).
 This is harmful to good skin and needs to be removed.

 Bathing or showering helps with this by removing the dead, dry flaky skin which often harbours bacteria, or the exudate from the skin.